realcoloride/soundio/README.md

 ### Other

-Shutting down, finishing the SoundIO.h class, cleaning up code, documenting methods, QA + Testing and example scripts should be written.
+Shutting down, finishing the SoundIO.h class, cleaning up code, documenting methods, detecting properly when devices uninit (miniaudio is not properly handling this well)
+QA + Testing and example scripts should be written.

 </details>